jadeocr/jadeocr-next/README.md

 Pull requests are also always welcome.
 Here are a couple simple guidelines:
 * Make sure your code is readable and commented when necessary
 * Try to adhere to this [style guide](https://docs.gitlab.com/ee/development/newlines_styleguide.html)
+* For the web client, make sure to lint your code before submitting a pull request by running `yarn lint`
 * Document your changes adequately when opening a pull request

 Thank you so much for taking the time to contribute!